Skip to content

 }

-This C++ code looks very straightforward.
-But to write this logic in assembly by hand, you'd have to calculate the address offsets of src and dst yourself, handle the loop counter yourself, determine character ranges yourself, and append the terminator yourself.
-And the most fatal part—if you miscalculate an offset, the program won't tell you "you have an array out-of-bounds error."
-It will either silently corrupt other data or simply crash with a segfault.
+This C++ code looks straightforward.
+But to write this logic in assembly, you have to calculate the address offsets for src and dst yourself, handle loop counters yourself, judge character ranges yourself, and pad the terminator yourself.
+And the most deadly thing—if you calculate an offset wrong, the program won't tell you "you array out of bounds."
+It will either silently corrupt other data or just segfault and crash.

-So looking at these designs in C++ again, you get a moment of sudden clarity:
+So looking at these designs in C++ again, you get an epiphany:

-References — why do they exist?
+Why do references exist?
 Because passing pointers is too error-prone: null pointers, dangling pointers, miscalculated offsets.
-A reference, semantically, is "this thing definitely points to a valid object," and the compiler helps you hold that baseline.
+A reference is semantically "this thing definitely points to a valid object," and the compiler helps you hold that line.

-std::string — why does it exist?
-Because bare character arrays with manual length management are the breeding ground for the kind of disaster described above.
-You don't have to use std::string, but then you have to guarantee yourself that every single place correctly handles length, terminators, copying, and destruction.
+Why does std::string exist?
+Because naked char arrays plus manual length management are the breeding ground for the disaster above.
+You don't have to use std::string, but you have to guarantee that every single place correctly handles length, terminators, copying, and destruction.

-std::string_view — why was this added in C++17?
-Because sometimes you just want to read a string without copying it, but passing a const std::string& to a const char* triggers implicit construction of a std::string temporary object. string_view is a lightweight "look but don't touch" view—under the hood it's just a pointer plus a length, but its semantics are much clearer than a bare const char* + size_t.
+Why did C++17 add std::string_view?
+Because sometimes you just want to read a string without copying it, but passing const std::string& into a const char* triggers an implicit std::string temporary object construction. string_view is a lightweight view that is "look but don't touch."
+Under the hood, it's just a pair of pointers plus a length, but the semantics are much clearer than naked const char* + size_t.

-If you've never written assembly and never been tormented by pointers and memory layout, you might think these are "unnecessary."
-But if you have been tormented, you think "thank goodness someone figured this out for me."
+If you haven't written assembly or been tortured by pointers and memory layout, you might think these are "gimmicks."
+But if you have been tortured, you think "thank god someone figured this out for me."

 • Environment: Arch Linux WSL, GCC 16.1.1

-• Assembly syntax: GCC's default AT&T syntax (the one where operand order is reversed from Intel syntax, %rax instead of rax, movq 源, 目的 instead of mov 目的, 源)
+• Assembly syntax: GCC's default AT&T syntax (the one where operand order is reversed from Intel syntax, %rax not rax, movq 源, 目的 not mov 目的, 源)

 • If you want to see Intel syntax, just add the -masm=intel parameter: g++ -O0 -S -masm=intel simple_call.cpp